U.S. Alerts

 Monday

-Monday: Showers likely.
-Mostly cloudy, with a high near 59.
+Monday: Showers likely, with thunderstorms also possible after noon.
+Mostly cloudy, with a high near 58.

 Showers